 In addition to a rich vocabulary, AAC users need access to the grammatical forms of the words in the AAC system.
 This includes plurals, possessives and verb endings.
 Research shows that AAC users have particular difficulty learning grammar.
 While there are a variety of possible causes for this, one clear issue is that of grammatical forms not being available on an AAC system.
 If they're not there, the AAC user won't be able to learn or use them!

-As we are choosing the right AAC system for an AAC user, there should not be any prerequisites.
-AAC users should not have to demonstrate certain skills before they can be eligible to access AAC.
-AAC users are never too young or too old to start AAC.
-Presuming competence means an AAC user is given the tools and instruction they need to learn, regardless of diagnosis or degree of difference.
+There are not any prerequisites to using AAC.
+Communicators should not have to demonstrate certain skills before they can be eligible to access AAC.
+They are never too young or too old to start AAC.
+They do not have to prove themselves.
+Presuming competence means an AAC user is given the tools and instruction they need to learn, regardless of their speech impediment, diagnosis or degree of difference.

 The next step